 Content

 Content tab displays sheets with TeamOne content, so you can easily navigate through TeamOne explorations and formulas.
-You can recalculate and perform actions related to the active sheet (expand/collapse exploration rows, submit exploration data to IBM PA, increase/decrease indentation) and Recalculate all sheets with TeamOne content.
+You can recalculate and perform actions related to the active sheet (expand/collapse exploration rows, submit exploration data to IBM PA, drill through to detailed data, increase/decrease indentation) and Recalculate all sheets with TeamOne content.

 img